CBIIT/INS-Data/README.md

     - This process takes approximately **45 minutes** for ~2500 project IDs
     - For each project in `project.tsv`, query the NIH RePORTER API to gather a list of all associated PubMed IDs (PMIDs)
         - For information on how NIH RePORTER links projects to publications, [see their FAQ](https://report.nih.gov/faqs#:~:text=How%20are%20projects%20linked%20to%20Publications%3F)
     - Note that the project-to-publication link is many-to-many.
-A single project can be associate with multiple publications, and a single publication can be associated with multiple publications
+A single project can be associated with multiple publications, and a single publication can be associated with multiple projects
     - These are stored in the intermediate "checkpoint" file `projectPMIDs.csv`.
 For subsequent data gathering runs on the same start date (version), this file can be used instead of gathering PMIDs again.

 2. **Gather select PubMed information for each PMID**
+    - This process can take approximately **8 hours** to gather information for ~150,000 PMIDs and is usually run overnight.
     - Use the [BioPython Entrez](https://biopython.org/docs/1.75/api/Bio.Entrez.html) package to access the PubMed API via Entrez e-Utilities and query PMIDs for PubMed information.
     - The following fields are pulled from PubMed:
         - Title
         - Authors
         - Publication date
             - NOTE: Publication dates are inconsistent within the PubMed data.
 When month and/or date cannot be identified, they will default to January and/or 1st. (e.g. `2010 Dec` would be interpreted as `2010-12-01` and `2010` as `2010-01-01`).
 Publication year is never estimated.
-    - This process can take approximately **8 hours** to gather information for ~150,000 PMIDs and is usually run overnight.
     - Because of the long processing time, checkpoint files are saved periodically in a temporary `temp_pubmed_chunkfiles` in the `data/processed/` directory.
         - The default length of each checkpoint file is 2000 rows, but this can be changed in config.py with `PUB_DATA_CHUNK_SIZE`
         - Whenever this workflow is run for the same start date (version), any existing checkpoint files are all loaded together and the unique PMIDs within are accounted for.
 Each run will check for any missing PMIDs and restart the data gathering wherever it left off.
 This allows the publications workflow to be stopped and restarted without problems.